Alternatives to Expedia Local Expert

 Tour operators and attractions could have joined Expedia Local Expert for free.
 The company would need to apply and be approved by a member of the Expedia team, which would screen the application for quality, value, and service.
 The application asked for your current certificate of liability insurance, descriptions of each product, high-definition photos, and prices.

-The OTA works on a commission basis, which is agreed upon with your “Destination Manager” prior to listing your tours or tickets on the site.
+The OTA works on off-commission fees, which are agreed upon with your “Destination Manager” prior to listing your tours or tickets on the site.

-All types of tour operators and attractions use Expedia Local Expert to market their products across the brand’s large portfolio of travel websites.
+All types of tour operators and attractions used Expedia Local Expert to market their businesses and get an increase in bookings across the brand’s large portfolio of travel websites.

 A quick search for things to do in Miami brings up walking tours, speedboat rides, hop-on-hop-off bus tours, and more.

-Operators work with Expedia Local Expert for the same reasons they work with other OTAs:
+Operators worked with Expedia Local Expert for the same reasons they work with other OTAs:

-• To reach customers on the platforms they’re using to research and book travel
+• To reach customers on the platforms they’re using to research and book activities

 • To market their products to an international audience